wxswhh/docs/pbscale-miner-testing.md

   - Mined block and commited block metrics(ePoSt time)
   - Seal Worker configurations desicription(divied by different jobs that is based on the job which is needs resources and comsuption time, different configurations do different job, maximum efficiency)
   - Seal speed per US Dollar (GB/h) metrics
-  - Find out performance bottlenecks
+  - Find out performance bottlenecks if we could found
   - Performance of ePoSt on 5 PB+ of sealed data metrics

-##
+## Topology